igris-marvin/INTERNET-PROJECT-2024/README.md

-Developing an e-commerce CMS Web Application called 'Sani-Enterprise'
+Developing an e-commerce CMS Web Application called 'Sani-Enterprise', catalog website for selling furniture

 Customers are able to create and manage their own accounts Customers age and gender are determined from their ID